Vija02/react-router-native-navigation/README.md

 User should be able to start developing with `react-router-native` and effortlessly create great navigation using this package.

+Last but not least, it should remain simple but customizable!

 ## Current Limitations

 The [history](https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/api/history.md) API can be a bit limiting for a complex navigation.
 For example, your history stack will get out of control if you don't configure it properly/never reset it.
 This is not great because all of the entries in the history stack will still be rendered even when it's not used.
 You can manually reset the stack by mutating the `history` object.
 But this will lead to inconsistency with this library.
 TODO: Perhaps we should add a method to allow changes from within the Switches component.

+TODO: [display: none doesn't put the element on the render tree](https://www.html5rocks.com/en/tutorials/internals/howbrowserswork/#Render_tree_construction).
+So perhaps we should use that for elements not rendered.
+Not sure it that applies to react-native though

+No Header support.
+One of the big decision when this library was made was whether it should support have its own header.
+In the spirit of keeping things simple, you will have to bring your own header component.
+There's an example TODO: [here]() that illustrates how to do just that.
+However, I'm aware there might be some demand for transitions inside the header itself.
+I'm open to suggestions on how best to implement it.

 There are quite a few edge cases that might not be handled yet.
 Please report them if you find one!

 ## How it works

+## TODO

+- [] Back Button on Stack
+- [] Custom Animation
+- [] Lifecycle

 ## Roadmap

 - [] Web support
+- [] TypeScript
+- [] react-native-reanimated?
+> Right now we try to follow the API for custom animation with `react-navigation`.
+There are a bunch of components that we basically recreate in this package because the core history is different from `react-router`.
+In the future, it might be worth spending some time to see if we can reuse the components there.
+Namely: `<Transitioner />`, and custom animation.
+The reason this library still uses `Animated` instead of `react-native-reanimated` is because `react-navigation` doesn't support it yet.

+## Credits

+This library won't be possible without all the awesome libraries out there.
+Credits to `react-navigation`, `react-router-navigation`, `react-native-animated-router` and `react-router-transition` for basically doing all the work :).
+And special thanks to `react-native` and `react-router` for making all this possible!